mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ Well, unfortunately, those APIs are just a pipe dream and not reality at all. instead we have these 3 APIs, and in my opinion is one of the reasons why navigation links seemed so difficult to use since SwiftUI's inception.

-^ i think evidence of this is that, in my experience, people don't seem to have the same problems with sheets/covers/popovers the way they do with navigation links.
-People understand those other APIs pretty intuitively it seems.
+^ i think evidence of this is that, in my experience, people don't seem to have many problems understanding how to properly wield the sheets/covers/popover APIs.
+They understand them pretty intuitively.
+But the navigation APIs have always seemed a bit more mystifying for some reason.

-^ but alas, these are the APIs we had for a long time, though they are now deprecated. either way, let's take a quick look at them one-by-one.
+^ But alas, these are the APIs we had for a long time, though they are now deprecated. either way, let's take a quick look at them one-by-one.

 ---